Guangzhou Attractions: 25 Best Places to Visit (2023)

 8. Baomo Garden

-While it’s on the outskirts of the city centre, Baomo Garden (one of the Guangzhou attractions) is a beautiful assembly of Southern Chinese architecture and gardening.
+While it’s on the outskirts of the city centre, Baomo Garden (one of the attractions in Guangzhou) is a beautiful assembly of Southern Chinese architecture and gardening.
 If you’ve had the pleasure to visit cities in the northern regions of China, you’ll spot the differences between them.
 This particular garden was created at the end of the Qing Dynasty.
 It was destroyed in the 1950s but was then rebuilt and restored to its gorgeous original condition.

 9. Guangdong Museum